daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 ### Built in code hinting in Jupyter Notebook ###

-Press tab to see what methods you have access to, sometimes you may want to show the Jupyter original complete temporally, then click shift + space.
+Press tab to see what methods you have access to by clicking tab.

 ![jupyter-tabnine](https://raw.githubusercontent.com/wenmin-wu/jupyter-tabnine/master/images/demo.gif)